gregloughnane/DataIncubatorFellowship/README.md

 Check out some very preliminary notebooks that I've put together below:

-1)[Coursera Scraping Notebook](https://github.com/gregloughnane/DataIncubatorFellowship/blob/master/Coursera_Scrape_Loughnane.ipynb) *Note that there are additional ideas on where to take this at the bottom of this ipynb*
+1) [Coursera Scraping Notebook](https://github.com/gregloughnane/DataIncubatorFellowship/blob/master/Coursera_Scrape_Loughnane.ipynb) *Note that there are additional ideas on where to take this at the bottom of this ipynb*

 2) LinkedIn Profile data analysis of the [LinkedIn Profiles Data Set](https://blog.thedataincubator.com/tag/data-sources/) provided by the Data Incubator and Thinkum.  *On the LinkedIn side, I will need to dig deeper into additional industries, locales, and job titles for additional richness*.
 This is just to show that I will get it done.

 ### Locales-of-Interest